One of our breakfast stables is our Irish Brown Soda Bread. There are as many soda bread recipes in Ireland as there are family names.

 Cool on a rack and wrap in foil.

-If you are not able to harvest seaweed yourself it can be bought dried in shops.
-Our neighbors down in Spanish Point Wild Irish Sea Veg also sell it online
+If you are not able to harvest seaweed yourself it can be bought and dried in shops

 Sea View House in Doolin Co Clare Ireland.

-Sea View House in Doolin on the Wild Atlantic Way is where you can enjoy luxurious accommodation and surroundings, superb food along with natural and warm hospitality.
+Sea View House in Doolin on the Wild Atlantic Way is where you can enjoy luxurious accommodations and surroundings, superb food along with natural and warm hospitality.

 Tel: +353 87 2679617